brandonkal/inkjet/README.md

   <img height="180" width="180" src="https://user-images.githubusercontent.com/4714862/80295323-cf9e8180-8726-11ea-9919-2bbe1de7f5e5.png">
 </p>

-# Inkjet --The Executable Markdown and CLI Tool
+# Inkjet --The Executable Markdown and interactive CLI Tool

-How long is your README.md?
+With `inkjet` you can build interactive CLIs from your existing Markdown.
+These CLIs can be as simple as a list of common tasks such as `test`, `build`, and `lint` or as complex applications with subcommands, flags, and options.
+All of this defined in a simple Markdown file that is both a **human-readable document** and a **command definition**!
+Your code is documentation and your documentation is code.
+Because Markdown is documentation focused, the format encourages descriptive text.
+You can add additional information.
+This allows others to easily get started with your project's development setup by simply reading your `inkjet.md`.

+## Use cases

+Here are just some scenarios enhanced by `inkjet`.

+### Rapid CLI development

+Inkjet is the fastest path to building and distributing custom command line apps.
+Because you ship a single Markdown file, you can distribute it with any web server.
+You can quickly convert your bash aliases to a CLI interface or use multiple languages to build an advanced app.
+It is all wrapped up with your documentation in a single readable file.

+### Project specific tasks

+You have a project with a bunch of random build and development scripts or an unwieldy `Makefile`.
+Simplify by having a single, readable file for your team members to add and modify existing tasks.

+### Global system utility

+You want a global utility CLI for various system tasks such as backing up directories or renaming multiple files.
+This is easily possible by making a bash alias for `inkjet --inkfile ~/my-global-inkjet.md`.

+### Executable interactive tutorials and guides

+Blog posts and tutorials often contain text with blocks of code walking the reader through the process of creating or installing an application or using a project.
+Markdown is commonly used as the authoring format for these guides.
+Using Inkjet's interactive capabilities, it is simple to take an existing tutorial and distribute an executable documentation file.
+Users can download your tutorial and read it, preview code blocks, and execute each step inside their terminals.

+## Motivation

 As developers, we create great new things.
 We use iterative development to reach new targets.
 But often the README.md falls behind.
 In other areas, we work to automate as much as possible.
 Using tools such as Ansible, Docker, Kubernetes, and Terraform, we aim for "infrastructure as code."
-Doing this means our infrastructure is well documented and we can create and teardown environments quickly.
+Doing this means our infrastructure is well documented, and we can create and teardown environments quickly.

 But with all these tools, project set up becomes more complex.
 Gone are the days of just a `git clone`.
-The "Getting Started" section of our READMEs resemble long lists of manual tasks that a new developer is expected to execute, often by copying and pasting snippets of code into the terminal.
+The "Getting Started" section of our READMEs resemble long lists of manual tasks that a new developer is expected to execute, typically by copying and pasting snippets of code into the terminal.

 My last young project currently has a README.md that started out as a pasteboard of code snippets to run to reproduce an environment.
 The document expands with the project.
 It is reproducible, but it is not yet automated.
 Using it requires a lot of reading and copy-and-paste into the terminal.
-Eventually I had planned to move these scripts into a combination of Ansible playbooks, Makefiles, and shell scripts.
+Eventually, I had planned to move these scripts into a combination of Ansible playbooks, Makefiles, and shell scripts.
 Automation!
-But those new scripts would then require additional markdown documentation on how to use them.
+But those new scripts would then require additional Markdown documentation on how to use them.

-Open source projects that I respect have extremely complex README files.
+Open-source projects that I respect have extremely complex README files.
 We automate everything else.
 Why not the bootstrap process?

 That's when it occurred to me -- we need executable documentation.
 Markdown is well suited for this task because it renders well nearly everywhere with syntax highlighting of code blocks.